wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/3-modify-table-forms.md

 ### What are forms?

 Using the Excel workbook to track accidents gave users the ability to log and modify accident reports.
 The user would insert a new row for new accidents or modify existing accidents directly in the spreadsheet.
 The goal of table forms is to give the user the ability to log new accidents, modify existing records or even delete records.
-Forms offer an easy way for users to enter data and solve many of Excel's downfalls such as data validation, which leads to incorrect data being collected.
+Forms offer an easy way for users to enter data and solve issues such as data validation, which leads to incorrect data being collected.

 **Forms** are the user interface that allows users of the application to interact with the data being stored in the underlying tables.
 By utilizing forms, the app maker can allow users to create new, edit, and delete records from the tables.